ezsystems/commerce-documentation/docs/developer_manual/catalog/catalog_feature_list/supported_field_types_for_products_in_ez.md

-#  Supported field types for products in eZ
+# Supported Field Types for products in eZ

 The shop provides fields from eZ in the dataMap having these fieldtypes:

 - TextLine
 - RichText
 - Image
 - BinaryFileValue
 - CheckboxValue
 - RelationListValue
 - SpecificationsType (for specificationdata only)
 - VariantType (for variants only)

 Attributes using other Fieldtypes will be skipped.